The DNC's '14/'16 Point Man, Bill Clinton

 During that interim period, Bill Clinton had numerous opportunities to capture or kill bin Laden.
 Indeed, when our Special Forces Operators had Osama in their sights, Clinton declined to give a green light.
 In fact, the Clinton administration refused an FBI field agent’s efforts to open a case file on Arab nationals who were, curiously, taking flight instruction on commercial aircraft simulators, but showed no interest in takeoff or landing instructions.
 The stated reason for the case file denial was to avoid any presumption of religious bias against Muslims.

 Retired Air Force Lt.
 Col. Robert Patterson, who carried the “nuclear football” during the Clinton years, says Clinton missed not one but several opportunities to capture or kill Osama bin Laden.
-According to Patterson, Clinton’s failures to act directly facilitated a decade of terrorist attacks against the U.S. leading up to 9/11. “[W]e could have prevented the bombing of the U.S.S.
+According to Patterson, Clinton’s failures to act against the Islamic threat resulted in a decade of terrorist attacks against the U.S. leading up to 9/11. “[W]e could have prevented the bombing of the U.S.S.
 Cole, we could have prevented 9/11 and we could have prevented the bombings of the embassies in Africa if President Clinton had taken one of these opportunities.”
 Patterson continued, “We had eight chances at least to either nab bin Laden or to kill him.”

 The 9/11 Commission concluded that in 1998, the year that al-Qa'ida bombed our embassies in Kenya and Tanzania, U.S. assets had the opportunity to capture bin Laden at his Tarnak Farms compound in Afghanistan.
 According to the commission’s report, “Before it was canceled, [senior CIA operations officer in Afghanistan, Gary] Schroen described it as the ‘best plan we are going to come up with to capture [bin Laden] while he is in Afghanistan and bring him to justice.’
 No capture plan before 9/11 ever again attained the same level of detail and preparation.”